Find an Orthodontist near you

 • Improving airflow through nasal cavity

-Because your mouth is getting used to a foreign object, there may be some initial side effects after installing a palatal expander.
-If you get any of the side-effects below, don’t worry — they’re normal and only temporary.
+Because their mouth is getting used to a foreign object, there may be some initial side effects after installing a palatal expander.
+If your child experiences any of the listed side effects, don’t worry – they’re normal and only temporary, but get in touch with your orthodontist if they persist:

-• Extra saliva: The expander will cause your mouth to produce more saliva, which will take a day or two to get used to.
+• Extra saliva: The expander will cause their mouth to produce more saliva, which will take a couple of days to get used to.

-• Inhibited speaking: Naturally, your speaking will be slightly affected by the installation of the expander.
-Just like the saliva, you’ll have conquered this in a few days.
+• Inhibited speaking: Naturally, their speaking will be slightly affected by the installation of the expander.
+Just like the saliva, they will have conquered this in a few days.

-• Gap tooth: Expanding the jaw can open up spaces between your upper front teeth.
-However, you’ll only have this quirk for a short while, as the gap will start to close naturally before the treatment is over.
+• Gap tooth: Expanding the jaw can create spaces between their upper front teeth.
+However, they’ll only have this quirk for a short while, as the gap will start to close naturally before the treatment is over.

-• Discomfort: like any orthodontic appliance, there will be short term discomfort after installing the palate expander.
-This can be irritation to cheeks and tongue, sensitive teeth, mild toothache, or mild jaw joint ache.
-The discomfort will disappear in a week or two once you get used to the palatal expander.
+• Discomfort: Like any orthodontic appliance, there will be short term discomfort after installing the palatal expander.
+This can be irritation to their cheeks and tongue, sensitive teeth, mild toothache, or mild jaw joint ache.
+The discomfort will disappear in a couple of weeks once they get used to the palatal expander.

-While an expander is usually done before braces, it’s possible that you could have both at the same time.
-It’s also perfectly safe.
-Your orthodontist will be simultaneously correcting jaw discrepancy and teeth alignment and having both at the same time in some cases could save the total treatment time.
+While an expander is usually done before braces, it is possible that you could have both at the same time.
+Plus, it is perfectly safe to have both.
+Your orthodontist will be simultaneously correcting jaw discrepancy and teeth alignment, so having both at the same time might help reduce the total treatment time.

 orthodontic wax kids

-Palate expander will not make your face wider.
-However, if you have a facial asymmetry associated with posterior dental cross bite, then palatal expander can improve your facial asymmetry.
-Expanding the maxilla will correct your jaw to the way it was meant to be, and have it looking the way it was meant to look.
+Having a palatal expander will not make your face wider.
+However, if they have facial asymmetry associated with posterior dental cross bite, then palatal expander can improve your facial asymmetry.
+Expanding the upper jaw will correct your jaw to the way it was meant to be and have it looking the way it was meant to look.

 How useful was this article?